-Digital accessibility is all about creating websites, apps, and internet technologies – that is, digital experiences, accessible to anyone, regardless of the impairment they face.
-The purpose of designing with accessibility in mind is to provide a more unbiased internet experience for all; one where the experience, perception, accessibility, understanding, interaction, and participation with fellow web surfers is possibly for persons with physical or cognitive disabilities as it is for able bodied people.
+Digital accessibility is all about creating websites, apps, and internet technologies, that is, digital experiences, accessible to anyone, regardless of the impairment they face.
+The purpose of designing with accessibility in mind is to provide a more unbiased internet experience for all; one where the experience, perception, accessibility, understanding, interaction, and participation with fellow web surfers is possible for persons with physical or cognitive disabilities as it is for able-bodied people.

 Stuti Mazumdar & Vidhi Tiwari - April 2024